 In today’s society where we are often preoccupied with our work and academics, it is difficult to find time to remind ourselves of the life values that we wish to prioritize, such as love and happiness.
 “Contents of the Dead Man’s Pocket” by Jack Finney alludes to this very crisis through a suspenseful, bizarre narrative.

 Protagonist Tom Benecke is a married young man who works as an ad man for a grocery store.
-One day, he sends his wife to the movies alone, insisting that he must continue to work on an ambitious project that could potentially give him a raise or promotion.
-Sensing his wife’s disappointment, he reassures her that he will join her as soon as he finishes the task.
-As the door closes behind her, a cool gust of wind blows his yellow fact sheet out of an open window into the streets of New York.
+One day, he sends his wife to the movies alone in order to work on an ambitious project that could potentially give him a raise.
+He reassures her that he will join her as soon as he finishes the task.
+As the door closes behind her, a cool blow of wind blows his yellow fact sheet out of an open window into the streets of New York.

-Fortunately, Tom rushes to the window and finds the sheet lying on a ledge nearby.
+Tom rushes to the window, the sheet lying on a ledge nearby.
 Considering the amount of time and effort he has invested in the project, he decides to retrieve it, gravely underestimating the level of risk involved.
-In his attempt to salvage the paper, Tom inches precariously toward the corner of the ledge where the paper is located.
+In his attempt to salvage the paper, Tom inches precariously toward the corner of the ledge.
 When he ducks down to grasp the paper, however, he realizes the sheer height of his position and experiences a sudden, acute rush of anxiety.
-Terrorized and paralyzed, he desperately calls for help, but no one hears him.
+Horrified, he desperately calls for help, but no one hears him.
 He regrets his foolishness for having lived “a wasted life.”